light-shini/Human-Emotions-Detection/README.md

 ## Overview

 This project uses natural language processing (NLP) and machine learning techniques to classify emotions in text data.
-It employs a range of classifiers including Logistic Regression, Naive Bayes, Random Forest, and Support Vector Machine (SVM).
+It employs various classifiers including Logistic Regression, Naive Bayes, Random Forest, and Support Vector Machine (SVM).
 The best-performing model is used for predictions.

 ## Project Structure